ktaylor63/southeast/site/content/news/service-seeks-comments-on-environmental-assessment-restoring-wildlife-habitat-on-desecheo-island.md

 updated: 'June 29th, 2017'
 ---

-**CABO ROJO, PR** - The U.S. Fish and Wildlife Service is seeking public comments on the recently completed Environmental Assessment, _Rat Eradication to Promote Ecosystem Restoration on Desecheo Island, Puerto Rico_.
+**Cabo Rojo, Puerto Rico** - The U.S. Fish and Wildlife Service is seeking public comments on the recently completed Environmental Assessment, _Rat Eradication to Promote Ecosystem Restoration on Desecheo Island, Puerto Rico_.
 This Environmental Assessment analyzes possible consequences of five alternatives – a no-action alternative and four action alternatives – for restoring the island’s native habitat and species by eradicating non-native, invasive black rats from the Refuge.
 The proposed action will assist the native subtropical dry forest to recover and will promote the recolonization of the island by nesting seabirds.

 The Environmental Assessment can be requested by e-mailing  [caribbeanisland@fws.gov](mailto:caribbeanisland@fws.gov) or by calling 787/851-7258, ext.
 300\.
 Written comments on the Environmental Assessment will be accepted through **August 31, 2011**, and can be submitted by e-mail to[caribbeanisland@fws.gov](mailto:caribbeanisland@fws.gov) or by mail to the _Caribbean Islands National Wildlife Refuge - DESECHEO, P.O.
 Box 510, Boqueron, Puerto Rico 00622._